 Directory - Listing Details

-QSX Mark II - The extreme phono (RIAA) amplifier
+QRV-01 - The extreme headphone amplifier

 Click on the picture to get a larger view.
-The front view of the original QSX Amplifier from 1986.

 In order to get an extremely linear and extremely low distortion design I have taken a couple of measures:

 - No capacitors in the signal paths

 - Cascodes in the input stage and in the high gain stage

 - Possibility to use ultra low noise transistors